Translate Document

 FieldTypeDescription

-idStringUnique ID of the memory.
+idStringUnique ID of the document.
 Format: doc_xyz123

 statusStringThe current status of the translation.